sitebay/docs/articles/products/git-sync/get-started/index.md

 Now, any changes you make will auto sync to the repo, and any repo changes will automatically sync to your site's storage.

-Using the Site Bay bi-directional Git-Sync not only ensures that your website data is backed up but also enhances disaster recovery capabilities and facilitates easy content migration and deployment across different environments.
+Using the SiteBay bi-directional Git-Sync not only ensures that your website data is backed up but also enhances disaster recovery capabilities and facilitates easy content migration and deployment across different environments.
 Enjoy peace of mind knowing that your website changes are being safely managed and versioned through Git.